MohamedAbdElMeged/chat-system/README.md

 # How To Run The Project

-We will only write docker-compose up to run the whole stack
+We will only write 'docker-compose' up to run the whole stack